sourcenetwork/docs.source.network/docs/intro.md

 ### SetUp

+Open the installed node on your code editor.
 Set up a DefraDB node with this command in the terminal:
 - `defradb start`

-This action prompts the following items:
+This command:
 - Starts a node with default settings (running at [http://localhost:9181/](http://localhost:9181/))
-- Creates a configuration file at $HOME/.defra/config.yaml, which is the user home directory
+- Creates a configuration file at $HOME/.defra/config.yaml (your home directory)

 DefraDB supports two storage engines:
 - BadgerDB (used by default, provides disk-backed persistent storage)